slevithan/regex/README.md

 Highlights include support for free spacing and comments, atomic groups via `(?>…)` which can help you avoid [ReDoS](https://en.wikipedia.org/wiki/ReDoS), subroutines via `\g<name>` which enable powerful composition, and context-aware interpolation of `RegExp` instances, escaped strings, and partial patterns.

-With the `regex` package, JavaScript steps up as one of the very best regex flavors, competitive with PCRE and Perl and maybe surpassing C++, Java, .NET, Python, and Ruby.
+With the `regex` package, JavaScript steps up as one of the best regex flavors, competitive with PCRE and Perl and maybe surpassing C++, Java, .NET, Python, and Ruby.

 <details>
   <summary><b>Table of contents</b></summary>